YOUR COMPLETE CHECKLIST TO REOPENING

 In NSW, you can apply for a refund, but there are rules around this, so you should check out their website to see how the refund applies to your individual business situation.

 Every state is different, so you should check your individual state government’s website for more information.

-If your turnover has been reduced because of the coronavirus, you may be eligible for the Federal government’s JobKeeper Payment.
+JobKeeper has been extended until 28 March 2021.
+So if your business' turnover continues to be reduced because of the coronavirus, you may be eligible for further JobKeeper Payments.